SensorLogicInc/snodar-releases/user_guides/README.md

 | TX: RS-232      | 5              | 5             | BLUE        |
 | RX: RS-232      | 6              | 6             | VIOLET      |

+> Note: **15 Watt** capable, or less, max power supply is required.
+When on battery supply, an inline fuse **MUST** be located close to the battery that limits the battery supply to 15W or less.
+For example:
+- @ 12Vdc use a 1A fuse
+- @ 24Vdc use a 0.5A fuse

 3. Once powered, look for flashing Green LEDs (20 flashes @ 5 Hz) to indicate _Good Health_ and Bluetooth Low Energy (BLE) advertising.
 If the LEDs flash RED instead, click on the `Sensor Health` on the _Home_ card to note exactly what failed.
 THis will aid in support diagnostics.

 4. If in the field go to [Installation and Mounting](#installation-and-mounting) directly below; otherwise, set sensor aside and set up the [SNOdar Mobile App](#download-the-app) on your mobile device.

 ## Installation and Mounting

 ### Mounting Height

 Mount the sensor less than **9 meters** and more than **9 cm** from the ground or Stormboard fixture.

 ![](images/snodar_mounting_diagram.png)